 Create a dedicated repo to host your codemods

-- We recommend creating a dedicated repository under your project’s GitHub org to host codemods using this repo template.
+Scaffold a dedicated repository under your project’s GitHub organization to host official codemods:The generated layout:

 Secure your official scope